 1) Listen a lot

+Listening leads to improved speaking.
 Listening creates a body of experience for the brain.
 You’re exposing yourself to countless examples of natural speech in the target language.
-If the content is interesting, you’ll form a stronger connection with the language.
+Furthermore, if the content is interesting, you’ll form a stronger connection with the language.
 Through simple exposure, I can pick up phrases, improve my comprehension, and hear the pronunciation more clearly.
 Ample listening time gives me momentum for developing my speaking.

+I recommend listening to your target language at least an hour per day.
 How do I find the time?
 Well, I listen to podcasts in my car.
 I listen to music or audiobooks while doing chores around the house.
 I listen to the language while exercising or running.
-I rarely just sit down and focus on listening.
-I transform “dead time” during the day into an opportunity to listen to my target language.
+I build listening time into preexisting habits and routines to ensure consistency.

 2) Read a lot

-You’re going to build a large passive vocabulary through reading.
+You build a large passive vocabulary through reading.
 Most of my reading is initially limited to transcripts or texts of whatever I am listening to.
 A lot of this is done on my iPad using LingQ.
 However, as I progress in the language, I develop the ability to read anything I want, albeit with a small percentage of unknown words.
-As I become more advanced, the listening and reading diverge.
-I engage in both activities independently.

 3) Imitate

 When imitating what we hear, focus on the rhythm and the intonation of the language.
-When I was studying Mandarin, for example, I had better success with the tones repeating phrases and not stressing over perfect pronunciation of individual words.
+When I was studying Mandarin, for example, I developed a better ear for the different tones just repeating phrases and words without stress.
 All languages have their own intonation, their own music.
-We need to acquire this through imitation.
-You’ll not only improve your pronunciation, but also develop a stronger sense of intuition with the langauge.
+We can acquire this through imitation.

 4) Write

-Writing is a great way to start producing the language.
-It’s another means of producing the language spontaneously, putting your active knowledge to the test.
+Writing is a great way to start producing the language and improve your speaking skills.
+While indirect, it’s another means of producing the language spontaneously, putting your active knowledge to the test.

 I have to confess that I’m often a bit lazy when it comes to writing in the languages that I am learning.
 I mostly limit my writing practice to dictation tasks on LingQ, one of the many custom review activities provided after each lesson.